anasedova/anasedova.github.io/_pages/about.md

 ## News

-**October 2024**: [To Know or Not To Know?
+**October 2024**: Our paper [To Know or Not To Know?
 Analyzing Self-Consistency of Large Language Models under Ambiguity](https://arxiv.org/abs/2407.17125v3) was accepted to EMNLP 2024 Findings!

 **July 2024**: I am at [ICML'24](https://icml.cc).
 [Ping me](https://twitter.com/anasedova) to grad a coffee!